Nikon: Mirrorless fixed-lens cameras, the cancelled release of DL series

-Before the introduction of the Z-series, on February 23, 2016 Nikon announced its DL range of fixed-lens compact cameras.
-The series comprised three 20 megapixel 1"-type CMOS sensor cameras with Expeed 6A image processing engines: DL18-50 f/1.8-2.8, DL24-85 f/1.8-2.8 black and silver and DL24-500 f/2.8-5.6.
+Before the introduction of the Z-series, on February 23, 2016 Nikon announced its DL line of fixed-lens compact cameras.
+The series would have comprised three 20 megapixel 1"-type CMOS sensor cameras with Expeed 6A image processing engines: DL18-50 f/1.8-2.8, DL24-85 f/1.8-2.8 black and silver and DL24-500 f/2.8-5.6.
 Nikon described the range as a premium line of compact cameras, which combines the high performance of Nikkor lenses with always-on smart device connectivity.
 All three cameras were showcased at CP+ 2016.
-One year after the initial announcement, on February 13, 2017, Nikon officially cancelled the release and sale of DL-series, which was originally planned for a June 2016 release.
+One year after the initial announcement, on February 13, 2017, Nikon officially cancelled the release and sale of the DL-series, which was originally planned for a June 2016 release.
 They cited design issues (with the integrated circuit for image processing) and profitability as main issues causing the cancellation.